 - Class1A rate on employer-provided benefits 15.05%

-- Married women’s rate above upper earnings limit 3.25%
+- Married women’s rate above the upper earnings limit 3.25%

 Self Employed Class 2 and Class 4 NIC's